A guide to running in Malta

 According to local folklore, the majestic Ġgantija Temples were built by a giantess who ate nothing but broad beans and honey – a seriously impressive accomplishment bearing in mind these two temples are made of massive coralline limestone blocks (some weighing over 50 tons).
 Older than the Egyptian Pyramids and Stonehenge, Gozo’s Ġgantija Temples are among the best-preserved prehistoric sites in Malta.

 Originally constructed to defend the Grand Harbour against enemy attack, the fortified city of Valletta is situated on a peninsula.
-This quirk of topography certainly makes for a picturesque run taking in the city’s parameter, and it’s particularly safe as there’s a pavement that covers the entire route.
+This quirk of topography certainly makes for a picturesque run taking in the city’s parameters, and it’s particularly safe as there’s a pavement that covers the entire route.
 It’s not too taxing either, clocking in at about 5km.

-Trail Running In Gozo
+Trail running in Gozo

 Hop over to Malta’s sister island of Gozo for some of the more challenging trail runs.
-The tiny island is home to the Gozo Ultra Trail, a gruelling 55km trail run around the perimeter of the island with 21 km of climb, but you don’t have to go that far.
+The tiny island is home to the Gozo Ultra Trail, a gruelling 55km trail that runs around the perimeter of the island with 21 km of climb, but you don’t have to go that far.
 The information centre at the capital, Victoria, is a great place to start if you’re looking for information on running trails, but the small size of the island means you can easily cover cliff top, coastline views and valleys in one go.
 Phew.

 Family Escape